 What is resilience?

-It's so important that we get started as early as we can.
+It's so important that we get started as early as we can, even very young children.
 The literature review for the DEECD states, “Given the rapid brain development that occurs in the first five years of life, it is critical to promote healthy development and where necessary, intervene early before problems become entrenched.”

-So now we know what it is, how do we build it up?
-We talk about things you can do every day in your home, education setting, and with your family that will help to build the resilience of young people all around you.
+So now we know what it is, how do we build resilience?
+We talk about things you can do every day in your home, education setting, and with your family that will help to develop resilience in young people all around you.

 That sounds challenging